 Assessing Relationship Issues

-• Common Concerns: Start by identifying the main issues causing relationship problems your relationship, such as communication breakdowns, trust issues, financial disputes, or differences in sexual desire.
+Common Concerns: Start by identifying the main issues causing relationship problems in your relationship, such as communication breakdowns, trust issues, financial disputes, differences in sexual desire, or grief and loss.

 Setting Goals for Counselling